 Other than that, setting everything up is relatively simple.
 It’s time-consuming but simple nonetheless.

 Measuring the Channels

 The next step is to measure your channels; most automated systems will do this.
-The trick is figuring out how best to pull it all together.
+The trick is figuring out how to use analytics tools to pull it all together in a way that’s digestible.
 Like how a conductor of an orchestra ensures everyone and everything is on the same page, someone will always have to manage the levers for your various channels.

 After these channels are set up and measured, it’s time to move into setting up your reporting system so that the data that flows through the channels is visible and actionable.

 Set Up Your Reporting System Accordingly

 In this phase, you need visibility, visibility, and more visibility.
 Your reporting system, no matter what it is or what it does, must offer clear, concise, and quality reporting.
 These reports also need to provide the data that you want to analyze.
 It’s all very well to see exactly how many people liked your Facebook Page posts, but does that provide actionable insights into how you can improve your marketing?

 Unlike the other steps or phases, it’s harder to give general advice on reporting systems.
 Don’t be afraid to try out different ones, particularly if they offer free demos.
 Some systems can also work very well together.
 But, remember to always keep the focus on visibility!

 Even if you use one system for everything (which is very rare), the analytics will still need to be cross-connected and correlated to obtain the most accurate insights.
 Some of this work will probably have to be done manually.